Tenderloin, San Francisco: Parks and recreation

-Historically, the downtown Tenderloin had no parks between Union Square to the East and Civic Center Plaza to the West until a number of activists, who organized the city's Citizens Committee for Open Space, advocated for more open space in the Tenderloin in the 1970s.
+Historically, the downtown Tenderloin had no park between Union Square to the East and Civic Center Plaza to the West until a number of activists, who organized the city's Citizens Committee for Open Space, advocated for more open space in the Tenderloin in the 1970s.
 As a result, a number of parks and playgrounds were created including first Boeddeker Park, a multi-use facility, then the youth-oriented Tenderloin Playground, followed by a number of mini-playgrounds.

 Boeddeker Park, located at the corner of Eddy and Jones Streets, is one of the most used parks per square foot in the city.
 It underwent a renovation, completed in December 2014, which has revitalized the park.
 YMCA and the Boys and Girls Club occupy the clubhouse, providing programming for youth and seniors.
 "It's the hub of positive community togetherness", Tenderloin police Capt.
 Jason Cherniss said of the park.
 "It's not necessarily police, it's community.
 It's ripe for that now.
 We're all getting more connected and sharing information."

 The Tenderloin Children's Playground, on Ellis Street between Leavenworth and Hyde Streets, was opened in 1995 and has attractive indoor and outdoor recreational facilities and hosts a number of community and family events.

 Sgt.
 John Macaulay Park, named after a San Francisco police officer who was killed in the adjacent alley while on duty, is a small gated playground at the corner of O'Farrell and Larkin Streets.
 Although the park is located across the street from a strip club, it is frequented by parents and children from the neighborhood.

 The "Tenderloin National Forest" (a project of the nonprofit organization The Luggage Store/509 Cultural Center) is an unofficial park that was established in 1987 that maintains the park and opening hours.
 It is located on Cohen Alley just off Ellis Street.